 Learn to network as much as possible

 No, really!
 Listening is a true skill, and it’s one that most people never practice.
 If you are attending a show actively (as you should be), take the time to really listen to those people that you seek out.
 Try and focus on what’s being said whether it is a lecture, educational course, or just a chat with someone you want to connect with.
-Not only will you learn more, but the person talking with understand that you’re really listening, and that will get you a lot of respect.
+Not only will you learn more, but the person talking will understand that you’re really listening, and that will get you a lot of respect.

-Realize that some people you come in contact with might know other people
+Realize that some people you come in contact with might know other people.

-Maybe you didn’t intend on talking to the person you spent a hour or more talking to, but that person may know someone else – you never know who you are speaking with, so practice those listening and networking skills on everyone you meet.
+Maybe you didn’t intend on talking to the person you spent an hour or more talking to, but that person may know someone else – you never know who you are speaking with, so practice those listening and networking skills on everyone you meet.

 Gather notes for next time